davidbeleznay/DigitalForesterApp/README.md

 - Implemented recommended actions list that changes based on risk level
 - Created conditional display of results for incomplete assessments

-### Consequence Factors Implementation
-- Added four consequence factors: Downstream Resources, Public Safety, Environmental Impact, and Economic Consequences
-- Implemented interactive score buttons (1-4) with color coding (green, yellow, orange, red)
-- Added detailed descriptions for each score level to guide assessors
-- Created general comment field for consequence observations
-- Implemented automatic calculation of consequence total score
-- Added proper state management for consequence factors and comments

-### Hazard Factors Implementation
-- Added four hazard factors: Slope Stability, Drainage Patterns, Road Surface Condition, and Traffic Volume
-- Implemented interactive score buttons (1-4) with color coding (green, yellow, orange, red)
-- Added detailed descriptions for each score level to guide assessors
-- Created general comment field for hazard observations
-- Implemented automatic calculation of hazard total score
-- Added proper state management for hazard factors and comments

-### Form Implementation Progress
-- Completed Basic Information section with all necessary input fields
-- Added GPS location capture with browser geolocation API
-- Implemented Hazard Factors section with interactive scoring
-- Implemented Consequence Factors section with interactive scoring
-- Implemented Results section with risk calculation and recommendations
-- Created placeholder section for Optional Assessments
-- Implemented section navigation with "Continue to..." buttons
-- Added validation for required fields (Road Name, Assessor)
-- Created responsive layout for all screen sizes
-- Implemented navigation hints to guide users through the form

-### Data Storage Implementation
-- Added SaveAssessment functionality in EditScreen.js with localStorage persistence
-- Implemented draft saving capability with separate storage structure
-- Added form reset functionality with confirmation dialog
-- Created unique ID generation for new assessments and drafts
-- Ensured proper data structure for compatibility with HistoryPage view
-- Updated save functions to include hazard and consequence data in saved assessments

-### UI/UX Styling Improvements
-- Fixed formatting issues with comprehensive CSS enhancements
-- Added fixed action bar with consistent button placement
-- Improved form navigation with better visual indicators
-- Enhanced input fields with proper styling and focus states
-- Added responsive designs for different screen sizes
-- Implemented better spacing and visual hierarchy throughout the form
-- Created consistent styling for all form elements and sections

 ### Navigation Structure
-- AppRouter: Top-level router that sets up the main routes (/, /road-risk, /road-risk/edit/:id, /culvert/*, /history)
+- AppRouter: Top-level router that sets up the main routes (/, /road-risk, /culvert/*, /history)
 - CulvertToolNavigator: Specialized router for the Culvert Tool's multi-screen workflow

 ## Next Steps

-1. Implement the Optional Assessments section with toggles and selections
-2. Connect photo upload functionality with device camera integration
+1. Connect photo upload functionality with device camera integration
-3. Implement PDF export for assessment reports
+2. Implement PDF export for assessment reports
-4. Add ability to save final report as PDF
+3. Add ability to save final report as PDF
-5. Complete the implementation of the Culvert Sizing Tool with calculation algorithms
+4. Complete the implementation of the Culvert Sizing Tool with calculation algorithms
-6. Add offline functionality for field use
+5. Add offline functionality for field use
-7. Implement user authentication for multi-user support
+6. Implement user authentication for multi-user support

 ## Dependencies